JagtapMayuri29/AI-application-to-assist-Visually-Impaired/README.md

 Streamlit is an open-source app framework used for creating web-based data applications with Python.
 It is simple to use and allows developers to build interactive web applications
 ### 3.Langchain  :
 LangChain is a framework designed to help developers build applications powered by large language models (LLMs)

+### Tools and Technologies Used ###
+•	Streamlit: For developing a user-friendly interface.
+•	Google Generative AI (Gemini 1.5): For generating scene descriptions and contextual guidance.
+•	Langchain : Used LangChain's GoogleGenerativeAI integration to query Gemini for scene descriptions based on the image content.
+Combine OCR output with LangChain to provide enhanced and structured prompts to the AI for contextual guidance.
+•	Tesseract OCR: For extracting text from images.
+•	gTTS (Google Text-to-Speech): For converting text into speech.
+•	Pillow: For image preprocessing and manipulation.